slott56/slott56.github.io/Pelican/content/blog/2007/01/2007_01_06-the_question_of_risk_revised.rst

 be separated into bad management and actual unplannable events.
 The unplannable events are
 **real**
-risks like heart disease, cancer, stroke or motor vehicle accidents.
+risks like heart disease, cancer, stroke, or motor vehicle accidents.
 Almost everything else that can go wrong is little more than bad management.